 (No ratings)

-Dr. Artur Chernoguz, MD, FACS is a bariatric surgeon in Providence, RI specializing in bariatric surgery and pediatric general surgery.
+Dr. Artur Chernoguz, MD is a pediatric general surgeon in Providence, RI specializing in pediatric general surgery.
 He graduated from Albany Medical College.
-Dr. Artur Chernoguz, MD, FACS is affiliated with The Miriam Hospital, Women & Infants Hospital of Rhode Island, Brown University Health, Brown Surgical Associates, Brown Physicians Incorporated, Rhode Island Hospital (RIH) and Hasbro Children s Hospital.
+Dr. Artur Chernoguz, MD is affiliated with The Miriam Hospital, Brown University Health and Rhode Island Hospital (RIH).

 Laparoscopic Surgery